dalance/procs/README.md

 ### `less` setting

-On some environments, `less` can't show UTF-8 charactors with default setting.
+On some environments, `less` can't show UTF-8 characters with default setting.
 In this case, the following environment variable may resolve it.

 ```